 Similar to gas mileage, the wear and tear on your brakes will vary depending on where and how you drive.
 And determining just how long they’ll last depends on several factors.
 In our last article, we talked about how to tell if your brakes are leaking but there are countless ways to prevent this from happening in the first place.
-From investing in good brakes to keeping your fluids up, these simple tricks and tips can help you maximize the life of your brakes, and help keep you safe on the road.
+From investing in good brakes to keeping your fluids up, these simple tricks and tips can help you maximize the life of your brake lines, and help keep you safe on the road.

 Make the Investment